-Peroxide-based bleaching agents in teeth whitening solutions help to lighten the colour of your teeth.
+Peroxide-based bleaching agents in teeth whitening solutions can help to lighten the colour of your teeth.
 As the active ingredient breaks down, oxygen acts on the tooth enamel, creating the whitening effect.

 In-Office Teeth Whitening

 In-office teeth whitening sessions take about two hours at our dental clinic.
 To start, your dentist will apply a barrier around your teeth and gums to protect them, then cover your teeth in a thin layer of gel, which chemically activates on your teeth.
-The process is repeated a few times until the desired shade of white is achieved.
+The process is repeated a few times until the best possible shade of white is achieved.

 Take-Home Teeth Whitening